 - Classification and reporting of investments in passive foreign investment companies

 - Tax residency issues

 - Interpretation and application of totalization agreements

 - And other taxation issues involving expatriates and immigrants

-Throughout his career, Mr. Patel has resolved hundreds of tax problems, resulting in favorable outcomes in audit, collections, and IRS Appeals representation.
-He has successfully represented clients with undisclosed offshore account and income through offshore voluntary compliance procedures.
+With over a decade of experience in tax, he has successfully represented clients with tax problems, including undisclosed offshore account and income through offshore voluntary compliance procedures.